 THE stars of a television series are inviting supporters to join them at the annual fundraising ball for the region’s air ambulance service.

-Black tie code means the aircrew of the Great North Air Ambulance Service will have to temporarily ditch their trademark orange flying suits for the charity’s Air Angels Ball, which takes place in Gateshead on June 16 and is hosted by Pam Royle.
+Black tie dress code means the aircrew of the Great North Air Ambulance Service will have to temporarily ditch their trademark orange flight suits for the charity’s Air Angels ball, which takes place in Gateshead on June 16 and is hosted by Pam Royle.

-Among the hundreds of guests on the night will be doctors, pilots, paramedics and patients featured in the Emergency Helicopter Medics series, which airs on Sundays on More4 at 9pm.
+Among the hundreds of guests on the night will be doctors, pilots, paramedics and patients featured in the Emergency Helicopter Medics tv series, which airs on Sundays on More4 at 9 pm.